Asia stocks take comfort in China trade data, yuan fix

 "The decision by these APAC central banks to "go hard and early" has provided further fuel to concerns of a global recession," said Rodrigo Catril, a senior FX strategist at National Australia Bank.
 "This also means that the Fed will need to come to the rescue."

-Chicago Fed President Charles Evans signaled on Wednesday he was open to lower rates to bolster inflation and counter risks to economic growth from trade tensions.
+Chicago Fed President Charles Evans signalled on Wednesday he was open to lower rates to bolster inflation and counter risks to economic growth from trade tensions.

 Futures <0#FF:> moved to price in a 100% probability of a Fed easing in September and a near 24% chance of a half-point cut.
 Some 75 basis points of easing is implied by January, with rates ultimately reaching 1%.